markdalyy/apple-assessment/README.md

 # Apple Assessment 2022
-Part of Apple application for Full Stack Web Developer - Product Operations Graduate Programme
+Part of job application for Full Stack Web Developer - Product Operations Graduate Programme

 Assessment completed in two days but was unsuccessful.